daviddalpiaz/appliedstats/logistic.md

 H_0: \beta_q = \beta_{q+1} = \cdots = \beta_{p - 1} = 0.
 $$

-This implies that the reduced modesl is nested inside the full model.
+This implies that the reduced model is nested inside the full model.

 We then define a test statistic, $D$,